Questions and Answers

 What is a recognized work?

 A story, poem, script or book chapter is considered for this status after it has received fifteen reviews.
-Once eligible, it is considered at the end of each day.
+Once eligible, it is considered at the end of the day.

 When recognized, the work is moved onto the category listings and the ribbon shown here is displayed by the work in the author's profile.
 The author will be notified by a private message.